xhf-F/cocoa_des_y3/README.md

 ### Step 2: copy the data products to the `data` folder

-You must include the covariance matrice, data vector, source and lens redshift distributions, and mask files.
+Include the covariance matrice, data vector, source and lens redshift distributions, and mask files.

 ### Step 3: create a dataset file on the `data` folder.